Felistas/NodeJs-Passport-Authentication/README.md

 ![Success](https://github.com/Felistas/NodeJs-Passport-Authentication/blob/master/success.png)

 ## Conclusion
 In this tutorial, we learned how to authenticate users using Facebook in a Node Js application.
-The process should also be simillar and straight forward for other platforms like Google, Github and Twitter.
+The process should also be similar and straight forward for other platforms like Google, Github and Twitter.
 I would love to hear from you!
 You can reach me on [Twitter](https://twitter.com/WaceeraN),  [LinkedIn](https://www.linkedin.com/in/felistas-ngumi-b6063192/LinkedIn) or drop me an [email](felistaswaceera@gmail.com).
 Happy hacking!